biopherret/Paper_Bot/README.md

 # How to access paper bot
 Follow [this link](https://discord.com/oauth2/authorize?client_id=1252693045938491483) to add the bot to either a server you have admin privileges for.
-(Do not select "try it now", this is a beta feature not supported by discord.py yet.)

 # Getting Started
 To make a user profile simply add your first topic of interest